mateuslima90/kong-plugin-ai-attack-detection/README.md

 | backend_url          | true         | Base Url for the TOTP backend (the vault)           |               | String |
 | backend_path         | true         | Base Path for the TOTP backend (the vault)          |               | String |

+## AI Model

+In this plugin, we explore artificial intelligence within one of its major subfields, deep learning, by utilizing a popular transformer model for natural language processing, the BERT model (Bidirectional Encoder Representations from Transformers).
+Introduced in 2018 by Google researchers, BERT shares the common architecture of transformer models but stands out due to its bidirectional attention to text context, enabling a deeper understanding of the overall content compared to previous models.

+BERT is a pre-trained transformer (PT) model that has been trained on a massive amount of data, thereby accumulating substantial knowledge.
+To ensure it works effectively for SQL Injection detection tasks, we fine-tuned this knowledge using a dataset specific to this type of attack, thus specializing the model's understanding for our context.
+After this fine-tuning stage, we applied a Convolutional Neural Network (CNN) to classify the input as either an attack or non-attack.

 ## TODO List

 This plugin is still evolving, and the next features planned are: